-The eternal debate: Cannabis, yes or no?
-Everyone seems to have their own opinion and as you can see in the video, it's not guaranteed that young people are in favour or older people are against.
-Everyone has their own reasons, be it the "Bad smell" for the cynics against the "If alcohol and tobacco are fine, why not weed?".
+The eternal debate: Cannabis — yes or no?
+Everyone seems to have their own opinion and as you can see in the video, it's not guaranteed that young people are in favour and older people are against.
+Everyone has their own reasons, be it the 'Bad smell' for the cynics, against the 'If alcohol and tobacco are fine, then why not weed?'.

 Legalisation vs Regulation

-In a time when it seems that cannabis is more available from day to day and people are less surprised by its consumption, the debate would be "How far can it go and how will it be managed?".
-That's where another debate comes from - Legalisation versus Regulation.
+In a time when it seems that cannabis is more readily available each day and people are less surprised by its consumption, the debate would be how far can it go and how will it be managed?.
+That's where another debate comes from: legalisation vs regulation.

-There are, as you'd have seen in the video, those who contemplate its legalisation, with some form of State control and thus ending drug trafficking as well as the black market.
+There are — as you'd have seen in the video — those who contemplate its legalisation with some form of State control and thus ending drug trafficking as well as the black market.
 They say in this way that tax-paying companies would emerge and contribute to the public coffers.
-It would also relax a part of the police budget as more resources could be use elsewhere and there would be clear legislation.
+It would also relax a part of the police budget because more resources could be used elsewhere and there would be clearer legislation.

 On the other hand, others say that it should simply be regulated.
-This is what happens already via cannabis clubs, which we'll explain more about in a bit.
-For it to work fully though, there needs to be legislation that would clearly state the limits to allow this.
+This is what already happens via cannabis clubs, which we'll explain more about in a bit.
+For it to work fully though, there needs to be legislation that would clearly state the limits.

-Those more in favour of regulation than full-blown legalisation believe that the State shouldn't get involved because it would make marijuana more expensive and companies will get involved, not unlike tobacco companies, who will end up polluting the product with harmful substances.
-Like what happened with cigarettes.
+Those more in favour of regulation rather than full-blown legalisation believe that the State shouldn't get involved.
+They believe it would make marijuana more expensive and attract involvement from companies — not unlike tobacco companies — which will end up polluting the product with harmful substances along the lines of what happened to cigarettes.